CSTAAR/Automated_micro-section_drawing_digitalization/README.md

 # Description

 This repository provides a four-step, reproducible pipeline for converting hand-drawn field micro-section drawings into GIS-ready vector layers.
 The workflow was developed in collaboration with the Institute of Archaeology, Czech Academy of Sciences, to accelerate the digitalization of a large number of section drawings produced during test probing.
 The pipeline covers image preprocessing, rectification, vectorization, and layer annotation.
-It is implemented in Python (3.10+; recommended 3.12) and Jupyter Notebooks.
+It is implemented in Python (3.12) and Jupyter Notebooks.

 ## Recommended execution order: Script1 → Script2 → Script3 → Script4